Turtle

 Sleeping Faces

-Medium: paper, micron pen, acrylic paint
+paper, micron pen, acrylic paint

 Since I am an autodidact, I use every piece of art to teach myself something.
 The original was my attempt at practicing depth through a series of arrows, nets, line direction, and color blocking.